muhammadrayyann/discord-c2-simulation/README.md

-# Discord C2 Simulation - Red Team Research Porject
+# Discord C2 Simulation - Red Team Research Project

 ## Project Overview
 This project is a controlled red-team simulation designed to study how modern commodity malware abuses legitimate platforms (Discord) as a Command-and-Control (C2) channel.